libretro/docs/docs/library/chailove.md

 - The ChaiLove core's core provided FPS is 60
 - The ChaiLove core's core provided sample rate is 44100 Hz
-- The ChaiLove core's core provided aspect ratio is (Ratio)
+- The ChaiLove core's core provided aspect ratio is game provided

 ## Core options